Why Autistic Students Need More Than Full Inclusion in Special Education

 This Is a Must-Have Resource for Parents Who Have Children With Sensory Issues

-Even though I was an experienced teacher with a master's degree in special education, I was totally clueless when my son got diagnosed with sensory processing disorder.
+Even though I was an experienced teacher with a master's degree in special education, I was totally clueless when my son got diagnosed with sensory processing disorder followed by autism.
 Thank goodness, we had a fabulous occupational therapist who guided me through my confusion.
 She recommended this book to me, and it became a precious resource.
 I tried so many of the activities with my son and found the ones that worked best for us.
 I saw him getting stronger, improving his balance and coordination, and having more fun with movement.

 Read More About the Inclusion Lie

 When unwitting parents of children with special needs buy into the inclusion lie, they give up the services their children need to flourish.
-A teacher explains why inclusion is not enough.
+A teacher explains why full inclusion is not enough.

 Questions & Answers

 My son was assessed for OT at school & didn't score enough to receive it.
 I was told that it is illegal for them to give him OT because he doesn't qualify for it.
 He needs it for help with expressing his emotions instead of the yelling & screaming that he does now.
 I took him to a OT therapist outside of school & they could only do so much because they couldn't recreate the school environment.
 The Dr.'s that diagnosed him recommended school-based OT.
 What do I do to ensure my son receives the therapy he needs at school?

 First, I'll disclose that my autistic son received occupational therapy for three years and I credit it for so much of the progress he made.
 He had sensory processing disorder and was highly sensitive to touch, sound, and light and had poor coordination and weak fine and gross motor skills.
 We had a fantastic occupational therapist who worked for our school district's early intervention services.
 She not only helped my boy but guided me through the journey as well, and I'm forever grateful to her.